aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 How it works
 ------------

 When using ZDM Proxy, the client connects to the proxy rather than to the source cluster.
 The proxy connects both to the source cluster and the target cluster.
-It sends read requests to the source cluster only, while write requests are forwrded to both clusters.
+It sends read requests to the source cluster only, while write requests are forwarded to both clusters.

 .. seealso::